Townsville City Council recognises that creating an accessible city is a key factor in improving the lives of residents and visitors.

 In 2019, in partnership with Briometrix and Spinal Life Australia Council commenced the Navability project.
 Using modern mapping technology, wheelchairs were turned into mapping tools with devices installed to track routes of the individuals participating in the project.

-As part of most recent work, the wheelchair pilots navigated pathways around Aitkenvale and the Ross River Pathways adding to work done in previous years in the CBD and surrounding key landmarks.
+As part of most recent work, the wheelchair pilots navigated pathways around Thuringowa and the Ross River Pathways adding to work done in previous years in the CBD, Aitkenvale and surrounding key landmarks.
 The Navability project will continue to map further parts of the city in future stages.

 Accessible Experience Ratings